storesafe/cordova-sqlite-storage/README.md

   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/macOS/Windows)
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
-minimum API level is supported back to SDK 10 (a.k.a.
-Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - iOS versions supported: 8.x / 9.x / 10.x / 11.x
 - In case of memory issues please use smaller transactions or use the version at [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).